csdms/bmi/README.rst

 This means that a model's BMI does not make calls to other components or tools and is not modified to use any framework-specific data structures.
-A BMI, therefore, introduces no dependencies into a model, meaning the model can still be used in a stand-alone manner.
+A BMI, therefore, introduces no dependencies into a model, so the model can still be used in a stand-alone manner.

 The BMI is expressed